Killers0992/XProxy/README.md

 # XProxy
 Proxy for SCP: Secret Laboratory allowing you to link multiple servres into one!

+Features
+- Virtual lobby - Allowing you to select specific server which you want to connect to.
+- Queue system - If server is full you will be added to queue and when system detects if theres free slot and then you will be connected.
+- Fallback system - IF server shutdowns or timeouts without any reason you will be connected to available server.

 # Setup
 1. Depending if you use linux or windows download proper build
    - [Windows x64](https://github.com/Killers0992/XProxy/releases/latest/download/XProxy_win64.zip)